-Ellen Meiksins Wood is a leading political theorist and one of the world's most influential historians.
+Ellen Meiksins Wood (1942-2016) was a leading political theorist and one of the world's most influential historians.
 Her wide-ranging and original work, covering topics which range from examinations of Athenian democracy to contemporary American imperialism, has, alongside Robert Brenner, inaugurated the 'Political Marxist' approach to history.

 The Making of Global Capitalism